 We will collect your name, contact details and your access requirements, if any.
 If you are participating as part of a school, group or organisation, we will also collect its name and your role within it, if relevant.
 If you are under 18, we will collect the name of your parent or guardian and their permission for you to participate unless your school or group has already done this.
 We will keep details of what you have participated in.

-When you book a ticket for an event or a tour of 14 Henrietta Street
+When you book a ticket for an event, tour or class.

 When you sign up to receive information

 In certain circumstances, our online survey system may log your IP address so that we can see who has not responded and send a reminder.
-We will delete you IP address once the survey has closed
+We will delete your IP address once the survey has closed.

 When you engage with us on social media